LadnerLab/pepsirf-q2-plugin-docs/_sources/tutorials/pepsirf-tutorial.rst.txt

 Description
 -----------

-This guide is a preview of how you can use q2-pepsirf and q2-autopepsirf.
+This guide is a preview of how you can use q2-autopepsirf's diffEnrich module, along with how to use the individual modules of q2-pepsirf and q2-ps-plot to accomplish a diffEnrich analysis.

 Introduction
 ------------

 In this tutorial you'll use QIIME 2 to perform an analysis of some data.

-Typical Run Time: 5 Minutes
+Typical Run Time: 12 Minutes

 Sample Raw Data
 ---------------